Forms & Documents

 Before you Start

 A Site Suitability Assessment is a requirement of the planning application process.
-The assessment must be carried out by a suitably qualified person, chosen by the applicants themselves.
+The assessment must be carried out by a suitably qualified assessor, chosen by the applicants themselves.

 Offaly County Council require that a Site Suitability Assessment be carried out on the development site prior to submitting the application for planning permission.
-Details of the assessment together with details of the proposed on-site treatment system must also be submitted as part of the application.
+The Council require the submission of a Notification Form two weeks in advance of the assessment, providing the proposed test date – see attached SSA Notification Form below.